vroby65/zepto/language/readme.md

 This directory contains **syntax highlighting files** used by the Zepto text editor.

-Each file is named according to the programming language it supports, e.g.:
+Each file is named according to the programming language extension it supports, e.g.:

 - `c.config`
-- `python.config`
+- `py.config`
-- `bash.config`
+- `sh.config`

 These files define which **keywords** should be highlighted and what **color** to use.